 - Introduce the product

 - Set up the problem

-- Describe the solution
+- Describe the solution in a persuasive way

 - End with a call to action (move the prospect closer to becoming a customer)

 Caraway leverages this approach well with their cookware set:

 Another great way to say more with less?
 Videos